-Iraq. -- Aircraft, small quantities of 25 pdr. and anti-tank guns, personal weapons, A.A. guns, armoured cars and stores of ammunition for these weapons.
+Iraq. - Aircraft, small quantities of 25 pdr. and anti-tank guns, personal weapons, A.A. guns, armoured cars and stores of ammunition for these weapons.

-Egypt -- Small arms ammunition and maintenance requirements, including the exchange of small numbers of rifles, pistols, submachine guns and mortars.
+Egypt - Small arms ammunition and maintenance requirements, including the exchange of small-numbers of rifles, pistols, sub-machine guns and mortars.

-Transjordan - Day to day maintenance requirements; mainly ammunition and transport, for the Transjordan Army of 6,000 troops, plus certain weapons and equipment which will be required by that Army on the re-organisation made essential by our withdrawal from Palestine in the near future.
+Transjordan - Day to day maintenance requirements, mainly ammunition and transport for the Transjordan Army of 6,000 troops, plus certain weapons and equipment which will be required by that Army on the re-organisation made essential by our withdrawal from Palestine in the near future.

-SURPLUS STORES AND EQUIPMENT (DISPOSAL) /written answer/ (Column 233)
+SURPLUS STORES AND EQUIPMENT (DISPOSAL) [Written answer] (Column 233)

-77. Mr. J. Morrison asked the Secretary of State for the Colonies what is the estimated total value of British Governmentproperty in Falestine; and what sum has so far been realised by disposal.
+77. Mr. J. Morrison asked the Secretary of State for the Colonies what is the estimated total value of British Government property in Palestine; and what sum has so far been realised by disposal.

-Hr.
-Rees-Williams: British Government property in Palestine is, with certain minor exceptions, either surplus military stores and equipment or Services fixed assets.
-With regard to the first part of the Question I would refer the hon.
-Member to the reply given by the Minister of Defence to the hon.
+Mr. Rees-Williams: British Government property in Palestine is, with certain minor exceptions, either surplus military stores and equipment or Services fixed assets.
+With regard to part of the Question I would refer the hon Member to the reply given by the Minister of Defence to the hon.
 Member for North Blackpool (Mr. Law) on 17th December last.
-With regard to the second part of the Question, approximately 21⁄2 million pounds was realised by the sale of surplus stores and equipment up to 31st December.
-Disposal of fixed assets has not yet taken place on a large scale; information regarding the proceeds is not immediately available, and further questions on this subject should be addressed to the Secretary of State for War.
+With regard to the second part of the Question, approximately 21⁄2 million pounds was realized by the sale of surplus stores and equipment up to 3st December.
+Disposal of fixed assets has not yet taken place on a large scale; information regarding the proceeds is not immediately available; and further questions on this subject should be addressed to the Secretary of State of War: